Finding Subgroups with Significant Treatment Effects: Simulation Study

-The parameters for the three regions are $\tau_t=(0, 2, 1)$, $\beta_t=(0, 10, 100)$, $\sigma_t=(5, 10, 1)$.
-Thus we see that in the first region the treatment effect is null, and samples from this region should not really be treated.
-In the second regime the treatment effect is very positive, but samples from that region also have high variance (i.e. unobserved heterogeneity).
-Thus even though with many samples we would have clear evidence that samples from this regime should be treated, in a small sample regime, treating this region runs the risk of getting a statistically insignificant result and hence not being able to declare that the treatment is effective.
-The final regime has a modest treatment effect, but is much less noisier.
-Moreover, we observe that these three regions operate in orders of magnitude different baseline outcome regimes.
-Thus without correct centering of the outcomes, we have a very noisy outcome which can hurt both the accuracy of the method.
+This simple setting has the following characteristics.
+In the first region, the treatment effect is null, and observations from this region only add unnecessary noise to the tested subgroup.
+In the second region, the treatment effect is very positive, but observations from that region also have high variance (which can be seen as unobserved heterogeneity).
+Thus even though with many draws we would have clear evidence that observations from this region contribute a positive treatment effect, in a small sample treating this region runs the risk of adding more noise than signal and getting a statistically insignificant result.
+The final region has a modest treatment effect, but is much less noisy.
+Hence, including data from this final region should improve the power of a test.
+Moreover, we observe that these three regions operate in baseline outcome regimes that differ by orders of magnitude.
+Thus without correct centering of the outcomes, noise in the outcome can hurt the power of any of the methods.

-We exactly recover these intuitive expectations from our experiments.
-We find that the evidence based algorithm with optimal centering \textbf{evidenceres}, significantly out-performs all other benchmarks for a large range of sample sizes.
-The results are portrayed in Figure~\ref{fig:synthp}.
+In this setting, a successful method should not include the first region, only include the second region when the sample size is large enough, and definitely include the third region in the tested subset.
+Furthermore, centering the outcome should only improve power.
+Among the methods we analyze, only those optimized for the power of the test fulfill these requirements, while standard tools from policy assignment tend to include regions with excess noise.
+In our experiments, we therefore find that the significance tree algorithm with optimal centering \textbf{evidenceres}, which is built to trade off signal and noise effectively, significantly out-performs all other benchmarks for a large range of sample sizes.
+The results are presented in \autoref{fig:synthp}.